sf-wdi-17/notes/lectures/week-10/_3_wednesday/dusk/ANGULAR_TESTING.md

 **Start with your user narratives**.
 Even a non-technical person can design integration tests using the "Given-When-Then" model.

+**Given** the scenario (e.g. wants to writes a new post, is on home page, is on new messages page, et)

+**When** the trigger (e.g. clicks on something, submits form, etc)

+**Then** what you expect to happen (e.g. an element changes on the screen, an element is added to or removed from an array, words appear on the screen, etc)

 **Activity: Translate one of your user narratives from last week's projects into integration tests using the Given-When-Then model.
 How many tests did one narrative break down into?
 1? more?**

 * What's an example of a unit test?